(Cairo, Nile, Sharm El Sheikh)

 Airport transfer with a private vehicle and English-speaking driver in Luxor.

-Take your flight from Aswan to Cairo.
-The flight duration is approximately 1 hour and a half.
+Take your flight from Luxor to Sharm El Sheikh.
+The flight duration is approximately 1hr and 20mins.

 Airport transfer with private vehicle and English-speaking driver in Sharm El Sheikh.

-Take your flight from Sharm El Sheikh to Amman.
-The flight duration is approximately 1 hour and 25 mins.
+Take your flight from Sharm El Sheikh to Cairo.
+The flight duration is approximately 1 hour.

 VISA/PASSPORTA passport and visa are required for both US and Canadian citizens.
 Tourists can obtain a renewable thirty-day tourist visa on arrival at an Egyptian airport for a $15 fee, payable in U.S. dollars.
 Visitors arriving overland and/or those who previously experienced difficulty with their visa status in Egypt should obtain a visa prior to arrival.
 Processing generally takes 5 working days and is approximately US$30.

 Please note obtaining a visa is your responsibility.
 These requirements change often and therefore it is best that you check with the Embassy of Egypt for the most up to date visa information.